Queue-Fair/cloudfront/README.md

 Here's how to add Queue-Fair to your CloudFront distribution.
 We'll do the ViewerResponse lambda first.

 **1.** Download the latest release of this distribution and unzip it.
-Log in to AWS Console and make sure that the region pulldown at the top right of the AWS Console shows N. Virgina - this is the us-east-1 region.
+Log in to AWS Console and make sure that the region pulldown at the top right of the AWS Console shows N. Virginia - this is the us-east-1 region.
 The Lambda@Edge functions must be created in this region.

 **2.** In the search box, start typing "lambda", and select Lambda, then "Create function".